postcss-loader when needed.

 Use this template when you want a working PostCSS setup with Tailwind and component-driven UI.

-Extension.js applies PostCSS in both contexts; the output packaging differs (css pipeline for pages, asset pipeline for content scripts).
+Import styles normally in extension pages:css pipeline for pages, asset pipeline for content scripts).